“You can’t out supplement a poor diet,” health experts are fond of saying.

 Magnesium chloride is water-soluble so it’s a highly absorbable form of magnesium.
-It’s used for detox and improved metabolism and kidney function.
+It’s used to improve metabolism and kidney function by aiding drainage pathways.
 Researchers have also found it can help heart health in those who had a heart attack.2

 How to Get it: